 The one-page letter of intent states a candidate’s interests and objectives for a Residency Program and career, strengths and how they will help the Program, current and future goals, and how Swedish’s Pharmacy Residency Program can specifically help the candidate achieve these goals.
 The letter should be addressed to the “Resident Selection Committee.”
 No cover letter is required.
 Please keep in mind that a letter of intent is NOT a personal statement; we will NOT accept personal statements.

-We require two references from an inpatient and/or acute care rotation preceptor and one reference from a pharmacy employer and/or main preceptor employee.
+We require two references from an inpatient and/or acute care rotation preceptor and one reference from a pharmacy employer and/or internship staff pharmacist.
 We request these references to demonstrate how the candidate applies their knowledge to the clinical AND professional setting.
 If you will not have had two inpatient and/or acute care rotations by application time, one may be from an ambulatory care or retail rotation.
 At the minimum, one reference must be from an inpatient and/or acute care preceptor.
-If you do not have a pharmacy internship to provide a reference, the candidate should choose someone who can speak personally and in detail about the candidate’s strengths and abilities in a variety of pharmacy areas (please do not choose personal or family references).
-This will give the candidate the chance to have someone speak about their qualities in depth other than through work or an APPE.
-Examples includes a professor, supervisor, colleague, an academic advisor, another rotation preceptor, or mentor.
-We will ONLY accept emergency emailed letters from the references directly if PhORCAS is unavailable.
-Exceptions are on a case by case basis and must be arranged with the Residency Program Coordinator directly (email@example.com).
+If you have never been employed as a pharmacy intern or technician, the candidate should choose someone who can speak personally and in detail about the candidate’s strengths and abilities in a variety of pharmacy areas (please do not choose personal, family, non-pharmacy employers, or PGY1/PGY2 residents as references).
+Examples include a project/advisor professor, or another APPE rotation preceptor, or physician.
 We also cannot accept references from an IPPE preceptor in place of an APPE preceptor.